Introduction

 Useful for checking how six-figure pay compares with real take-home income.

-See the IRS, FTB, SSA, and EDD references used for tax research.
+See the IRS, FTB, SSA, EDD, and calculation assumptions used for tax research.

 Disclaimer